Spatial Relationship and Measurement Functions

 This function will return the same results as ST_Contains() in most cases.
 To illustrate the difference between the two functions, imagine a road segment that is exactly coincident with a county boundary (i.e., the road forms the boundary between two counties).
 If the road segment and county geometries were fed to the ST_Contains() function, it would return False.
 The ST_Covers() function, on the other hand, would return True.

 This function is to ST_Covers() as ST_Within() is to ST_Contains().

-This function determines whether two geometries share the same space in any way.
-Unlike ST_Contains(), which tests whether one geometry is fully within another, ST_Intersects() looks for intersection between any parts of the geometries.
+This function determines whether or not two geometries share the same space in any way.
+Unlike ST_Contains(), which tests whether or not one geometry is fully within another, ST_Intersects() looks for intersection between any parts of the geometries.
 Returning to the road/county example, a road segment that is partially within a county and partially outside of it would return False using ST_Contains(), but True using ST_Intersects().